nikosgiov/PresenterShield/README.md

 The project is built using:
 - **C#** and **WPF** for the desktop UI.
 - The **MVVM** pattern leveraging `CommunityToolkit.Mvvm` for clean separation between `ViewModels` (e.g., `MainViewModel`) and the underlying `Services`.
-- Direct interacting with the **Win32 API** to achieve the shielding effect.
+- Direct interaction with the **Win32 API** to achieve the shielding effect.

 ### 🪄 The Win32 Magic Working Together

-To achieve complete invisibility on the public view but full interactivity on the private view, PresenterShield utilizes three mechanisms simultaneously:
+These three mechanisms need to work together without breaking each other:

+1. Windows must be **invisible to all capture pipelines** (HDMI out, screen share, OBS).
+2. Windows must remain **fully interactive** regardless of where the user clicks.
+3. Windows must **never drop behind** other windows or flash on the public view during focus changes.

+A naive approach would solve one and break the others.
+PresenterShield keeps all three intact by combining the following mechanisms:

 **1. Hiding from Capture via Shellcode Injection**

-We utilize `SetWindowDisplayAffinity` with the `WDA_EXCLUDEFROMCAPTURE` flag to make windows invisible to any capture mechanism (HDMI out, screen share, OBS, Teams, etc.).
+`SetWindowDisplayAffinity` with the `WDA_EXCLUDEFROMCAPTURE` flag makes a window invisible to any capture mechanism.
 However, Windows strictly requires this API to be called *from within the process that owns the window*.
-To bypass this limitation, `ShellcodeInjector.cs` injects x64 assembler shellcode directly into the target process's memory space via `VirtualAllocEx` and `CreateRemoteThread`, forcing the target application to call the API on itself.
+To bypass this, `ShellcodeInjector.cs` injects x64 assembler shellcode directly into the target process's memory via `VirtualAllocEx` and `CreateRemoteThread`, forcing the target application to call the API on itself.

 **2. Hiding from the Taskbar and Alt-Tab**

-By seamlessly swapping the target window's extended styles (`GWL_EXSTYLE`), we remove `WS_EX_APPWINDOW` and apply `WS_EX_TOOLWINDOW`.
-This physically hides the app's trace from the taskbar and the Alt-Tab menu so it doesn't accidentally flash during rapid task switching.
+By swapping the target window's extended styles (`GWL_EXSTYLE`), removing `WS_EX_APPWINDOW` and applying `WS_EX_TOOLWINDOW`, the window is physically removed from the taskbar and Alt-Tab switcher.
+This prevents it from accidentally surfacing on the public view during rapid task switching.

-**3. The Always-On-Top Opacity Overlay**
+**3. The Always-On-Top Interactive Overlay**

-We apply the `WS_EX_LAYERED` extended style to configure window transparency (`SetLayeredWindowAttributes`), and use `SetWindowPos` to push the window to `HWND_TOPMOST`.
-This turns your secret notes into a floating, slightly transparent overlay that only you can see, allowing you to click through or reference code underneath it.
+`WS_EX_LAYERED` + `SetLayeredWindowAttributes` controls the window's opacity, turning your private notes into a floating, semi-transparent overlay. `SetWindowPos` with `HWND_TOPMOST` ensures it stays above all other windows regardless of focus changes, so interacting with your editor, browser, or any other window never pushes the overlay behind.
+It stays put, stays interactive, and stays invisible to the audience.

 *(All changes are fully reversible when you stop the session.)*

+### Why This Is Non-Trivial

+Most attempts at this kind of overlay fail in at least one of these ways:
+- The window drops behind when the user clicks elsewhere (Z-order lost on focus change).
+- The window becomes non-interactive once made topmost or transparent.
+- The window briefly flashes on the public view during Alt-Tab or taskbar interactions.

+Preventing all three simultaneously requires precise coordination of Z-order management, focus event handling, and the capture pipeline, effectively building a lightweight custom window compositor on top of the standard Windows desktop.

 ---